Serra Grande is located in central Brazil in the state of Goiás, about 5km from the city of Crixás.

 including contractors

-One dedicated metallurgical plant, with an annual capacity of 1.5Mt, treats all ore mined.
+One dedicated metallurgical plant with an annual capacity of 1.5Mt treats all ore mined.

 A brief history